-DSD use three levels, usually low, middle, and high values, to provide estimates of main effects as well as two-factor interactions and quadratic effects while remaining unbiased by secondorder effects.
+DSD uses three levels, usually low, middle, and high values, to provide estimates of main effects as well as two-factor interactions and quadratic effects while remaining unbiased by second-order effects.
 Only one more than twice as many runs as there are factors (2m+1) are required and confounding of any pair of second-order effects is avoided.
-Designs having six factors or more allow for estimation of the full quadratic model in any three factors.
+Designs having six factors or more allow for the estimation of the full quadratic model in any three factors.
 The resulting design includes 8 factors with 3 levels each.
-A full factorial design with three levels would require $3^8=6,561$ runs.
+A full factorial design with three levels would require 3^8 =6,561 runs.
 If more than three levels are needed per factor the number of runs needed increases rapidly.
-The DSD described in Table 2 reduces the number of needed runs to 17.
+The DSD described in